-That doesn’t mean that the Chinese accepted their fate.
+That doesn not mean that the Chinese accepted their fate.
 The Geger Pecinan massacre was a prominent example of a brutal suppression of Chinese uprising in the Dutch-Indies.
 In 1740, Batavia (now Jakarta) saw malaria outbreak and a drop in sugar prices.
 As a response, Dutch authorities demanded every person of Chinese descent to obtain a free-malaria document otherwise they would face deportation.
 They blackmailed those who had been in need of protection when anger was brewing at the other side of the town.
 There was a growing perception among the natives that they were massively impoverished while the Chinese were getting richer.

 As a matter of fact, many local Chinese were exploited by the Dutch and in Chinese-owned sugar factories.
-While the wealthy Chinese got richer by running sugar and liquor business, their Dutch compatriots lined their pockets through sugar speculation.
+While the wealthy Chinese just got richer by running sugar and liquor businesses, their Dutch compatriots lined their pockets through sugar speculation.
 However, the export commodity so cherished by the Dutch began to cause financial problems in 1740.